Pennsylvania Hospital Infections Attorneys

 Dr. Deborah Maliver's experience as a practicing physician, as well as a trial attorney, helps us investigate and develop the facts of negligent treatment claims, and her skill with the presentation of serious infection cases can help maximize the ultimate value of your claim for damages.

-For a free assessment and evaluation of your claim, contact the Pittsburgh medical malpractice lawyers at Biancheria & Maliver.
+For a free assessment and evaluation of your claim, contact the Pittsburgh medical malpractice lawyers at Biancheria & Maliver for a free consultation.